edgeflare/traefik-opa-proxy/README.md

 This `traefik-opa-proxy` translates OPA's decisions into HTTP status codes: a 403 Forbidden for `{"allow": false}` and a 200 OK for `{"allow": true}`.
 Use this service with Traefik forwardAuth middleware instead of connecting directly to OPA.
 The payload sent from Traefik to OPA matches the format expected by the [OPA-Envoy plugin](https://github.com/open-policy-agent/opa-envoy-plugin), so the same policies should work with Envoy based proxies, e.g., Istio and Gloo without modification.

+> ## UPDATE: This repo is archived in favor of https://github.com/edgeflare/traefikopa.
+It can be useful when Traefik installation can't be modified with plugin or you don't need, for example, request body for OPA policy evaluation.

 ## Test locally

 Start the proxy in a terminal window